Guyana men's national basketball team

 The Guyana national basketball team represents Guyana in international competitions.
-It is governed by the Guyana Amateur Basketball Federation (GABF).
+It is governed by the Guyana Basketball Federation (GBF).

 Its main accomplishment was the silver medal at the 1994 Caribbean Basketball Championship.

 In 2019, Guyana's top player Delroy James wanted to join the national team.
 Yet, he did not get his passport extended in time.

 Roster

 2019 Squad at FIBA AmeriCup 2021 Pre-Qualifiers: